Rhythmic cuba – a roadtrip through music, color and culture

 Where to Eat

 The day we arrived we had dinner on a cafe in a corner, with lots of music and dancing, Cuban style!
-There was even an old lady dancing outside, it was super fun!
+There was even an older lady dancing outside, it was super fun!

 The following day, after breakfast we went exploring!